 Summer seems to be high season for the “give me” syndrome.
 That’s the affliction that kids develop when they don’t have a lot to do and involves pestering parents for money.
 Maybe it’s for candy.
 Maybe it’s for the latest video game.
 Maybe it’s time you encouraged them to start earning their own money!
 We’ve gathered some easy tips and ways for kids to earn money instead of asking you!

 Federal and state laws dictate the age when minors can work.
 The Fair Labor Standards Act generally says that 14 years is the minimum age for employment.

 But, let’s face it, landing a gig at a sandwich shop or summer camp isn’t as easy as it once was for teens.
-According to Challenger, Gray & Christmas, the trend in summer employment for teens has been spiraling downward since the late 1970s when manufacturing and blue-collar jobs started disappearing, forcing adults to take the jobs that once went to teens.
+According to experts, the trend in summer employment for teens has been spiraling downward since the late 1970s when manufacturing and blue-collar jobs started disappearing, forcing adults to take the jobs that once went to teens.

 Houses and animals need looking after too.
 Kids can take in the pet goldfish; feed the cat; bring in mail; or watch for packages when a neighbor is on vacation.

 Depending on their age, kids can help out with yard work and some home maintenance.
 Tweens can help a neighbor pack up for a move.
 Teens can help fill the moving van with boxes and furniture.
 And, it doesn’t just have to be manual labor.
 Teens and tweens can put those long hours on computers and gaming systems to good use -- hiring themselves out to help download software or set up a new smartphone.

 Teens who are strong students can help others gear up for the coming school year.
 Even tweens can help a younger child with reading, math games or simple kitchen science experiments.
 Just an hour or so a week can add up to big gains for kids who need help … and for the kids who need some cash.